May 11, 2018

 It is important for Pennsylvania defendants and prisoners to understand the new bill to know what legal rights they might have under a new law.

 What is Being Proposed – And What Isn’t

 WHYY reports that the bill would allow all prisoners in Pennsylvania to be eligible for parole after 15 years of incarceration.
 This does not, of course, mean that all prisoners would be released after 15 years.
 It would, however, prevent judges or juries from permanently removing a defendant’s right to seek parole.

 It is also important to understand how such a change would apply to sentences that are already being served.
 The text of the official bill provides for the legislation to take effect sixty days after it is signed.
-Once it takes effect, however, it could be retroactively applied to sentences that have already been imposed.
+Once it takes effect, however, it could be retroactively applied to life sentences that have already been imposed.
 The Constitution prevents imposing a more severe sentence after the fact, but leniency can be applied after the fact.
 This will likely be a point of contention in committee hearings and other legislative processes leading to a vote on the bill.
 Some state legislators may wish to have it apply to only those sentences imposed after the bill passes.